sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 }
 ```

-### Alternatively: Using `client` directly
+### Alternative: Using `client` directly

 The Sanity client (either instantiated from your configuration or passed through directly) is also available in your app's context.
-It is recommended to use `loadQuery` or `fetch` for data fetching; but the Sanity client can be used for mutations within actions, for example:
+It is recommended to use `query` for data fetching; but the Sanity client can be used for mutations within actions, for example:

 ```ts
 export async function action({context, request}: ActionFunctionArgs) {